zsongit/easyaiot/README_en.md

 ### 📍 Project Positioning

 <p style="font-size: 15px; line-height: 1.8; color: #333; margin: 15px 0;">
-EasyAIoT is a cloud-edge-device integrated intelligent IoT platform that focuses on the deep integration of AI and IoT.
+EasyAIoT is a cloud-edge-device integrated intelligent IoT platform that focuses on the deep integration of AI and IoT, achieving a complete closed-loop from device access to data collection, AI analysis, and intelligent decision-making, truly realizing interconnected everything and intelligent control of everything.
 </p>

 #### 🧠 AI Capabilities